ambiguousname/secret-santa-2025/DESIGN.md

 	- Determines how fast the bug will go down the half-pipe (while hopping on the skateboard)
 	- Like jumping, dismounting on the half-pipe will create a jump arc (?)
 	- Trigger to auto-equip skateboard (regardless of y-pos)

+## Items
+- Each should offer three choices:
+	1. Upgrade Skill 1 for Y amount
+	2. Upgrade Skill 2 for Y amount
+	3. Replenish X energy